Cookie Run: Kingdom: How to Build Pitaya Dragon Cookie

 Arena

-For Arena, the build should still start with full Raspberry.
-The adjustment happens in the secondary stats.
-If enemy openers are deleting Pitaya before the cookie contributes, push harder for DMG Resist on toppings or the Beascuit instead of switching the whole build into a defensive set.
-Arena punishes slow starts, so a little Cooldown is valuable here too, but it should not come at the expense of Attack-heavy rolls across the rest of the setup.
+For Arena, start with full Raspberry and make your adjustments in the secondary stats.
+If enemy openers delete Pitaya before she contributes, push harder for DMG Resist on Toppings or the Beascuit rather than switching the whole build into a defensive set.
+Arena punishes slow starts, so a little Cooldown is valuable here, but it should not come at the expense of Attack-heavy rolls across the rest of the setup.

 PvE and longer fights

-In PvE, bossing, and other longer encounters, you can usually lean even more confidently into offensive value if the team already protects Pitaya well.
-Longer fights give Burn, repeated skill use, and Fire-linked damage more time to matter.
-This is where a strong Burning Chewy Beascuit with ATK and Fire DMG can feel especially good.
-If your PvE team is undergeared, though, do not ignore survivability completely.
-Pitaya still needs enough DMG Resist to stay in the fight long enough for that offensive scaling to pay off.
+In PvE, bossing, and other long encounters, lean even more confidently into offense when the team already protects Pitaya.
+Longer fights give the 10-second Burn, repeated casts, and Fire-linked damage more time to matter, which is where a strong Burning Chewy Beascuit with ATK and Fire DMG feels best.
+If your PvE team is undergeared, do not ignore survivability completely.
+She still needs enough DMG Resist to stay in the fight long enough for that offensive scaling to pay off.

 Common Pitaya build mistakes

 • Using a mixed tank set because Pitaya stands in front.
-This usually lowers both damage and effective durability.
+It lowers both damage and the DMG Resist her own passive would have handed back.

 • Equipping weak Draconic pieces over better Searing Raspberry pieces.
 Substats can matter more than set prestige.